 3.1.4.8 A complete description of the products and services the firm provides.
-3.1.5 5 Managerial Capacity/Financial Viability/Staffing Plan .
+3.1.5 5 Managerial Capacity/Financial Viability/Staffing Plan.
 The proposer entity must submit under this tab a concise description of its managerial and financial capacity to deliver the proposed services, including brief professional resumes for the persons identified within areas (5) and (6) of Attachment C, Profile of Firm Form .
 Such information shall include the proposer's qualifications to provide the services; a description of the background and current organization of the firm (including a current organizational chart).
-3.1.6 Client Information/ References: The proposer shall submit a listin former or current clients (minimum of 3 required), including any Phousing Authorities, for whom the proposer has performed similar like services to those being proposed herein.
-The listing shall, at a minimum, include: The client's name; The client's contact name; The client's telephone number; A brief narrative description and scope of the service(s) a the dates the services were provided; including scope; size cost; principal elements; and special features.
+3.1.6 6 Client Information/ References: The proposer shall submit a listing of former or current clients (minimum of 3 required), including any Public Housing Authorities, for whom the proposer has performed similar or like services to those being proposed herein.
+The listing shall, at a minimum, include: 1.
+The client's name; 2.
+The client's contact name; 3.
+The client's telephone number; 4.
+A brief narrative description and scope of the service(s) and the dates the services were provided; including scope; size; cost; principal elements; and special features.
 3.1.7 7 Equal Employment Opportunity/Supplier Diversity .
 The proposer must submit under this tab a copy of its Equal Opportunity Employment Policy and a complete description of the positive steps it will take to ensure compliance, to the greatest extent feasible, with the regulations detailed within the following Section 3.6 herein pertaining to supplier diversity (e.g. small, minority-, and women-owned businesses).
-3.1.8 Subcontractor/Joint Venture Information (Optional Item).
-The proposer shall identify hereunder whether or not he/she intends to any subcontractors for this job, if awarded, and/or if the proposal 3.1.9 9 Other Information (Optional Item).
+3.1.8 8 Subcontractor/Joint Venture Information (Optional Item).
+The proposer shall identify hereunder whether or not he/she intends to use any subcontractors for this job, if awarded, and/or if the proposal is a joint venture with another firm.
+Please remember that all information required from the proposer under the preceding tabs must also be included for any major subcontractors (10% or more) or from any joint venture.
+Attachment D is included for your use, if necessary.
+3.1.9 9 Other Information (Optional Item).
 The proposer may include hereunder any other general information that the proposer believes is appropriate to assist the Agency in its evaluation.
-3.1.10 No Information Placed under a Tab.
-If no information is to be placed under any of the above noted tabs (especially the "Optional" tabs), please place there under a statement such as "NO INFORMATION IS BEING PLACED UNDER THIS TAB" or "THIS TAB LEFT INTENTIONALLY BLANK."
+3.1.10 the above not statement suc ion Placed under a Tab.
+If no information is to be placed under any of ed tabs (especially the "Optional" tabs), please place there under a h as "NO INFORMATION IS BEING PLACED UNDER THIS TAB" or LEFT INTENTIONALLY BLANK."
 DO NOT eliminate any of the tabs.
 3.1.11 Proposal Submittal Binding Method.
 It is preferable and recommended that the proposer bind the proposal submittals in such a manner that the Agency can, if needed, remove the binding (i.e. "comb-type;" etc.) or remove the pages from the cover (i.e. 3- ring binder; etc.) to make copies, and then conveniently return the proposal submittal to its original condition.